 - An 1810/1812 sofa set that once belonged to the Empress Maria Ludovika of Austria-Este, wife of the Austrian Emperor of the time (Franz I/II)

 - An 1840 walnut secretary by Vinzenz Hefele with a remarkable 105 drawers (most of which are hidden)

 Tickets & visitor tips

 The Geymüllerschlössel only opens at weekends and typically only from May to December (so check locally or with the website below).

 At the time of writing, a standard adult entrance ticket to the house cost €7, though the small grounds and outdoor installations are freely accessible.
 A Vienna Pass (my review) gets you in once for free.

 The authentic look of the rooms comes in part from an absence of display labels.
 Be sure to pick up a booklet (available in English) from the ticket counter, which has background information on most of the items you encounter.

 You won’t need long to look around, since the house only has a handful of viewable rooms.
 Pop outside to look at the small landscaped garden with its trees, shrubs, lawns and contemporary art installations.

 James Turrell’s Skyspace, for example, lives permanently outdoors: a walk-in room with a square opening in the roof that creates a remarkable aesthetic that changes with the sky and light conditions.

-(The interior also often has contemporary art juxtaposed with the historical exhibits.)
+(The interior also often has a special exhibition of contemporary art juxtaposed with the historical exhibits.)